Healing Grief: The Long Journey Back

 But, just as you would take care of a deep, potentially life-threatening cut, you have to take care of yourself while you're journeying through grief.
 You have to make sure you eat, bathe, comb your hair, and breathe.
 And, if you’re blessed to have loved ones who care about you, you should allow them to help you take care of yourself.
 Count it as a blessing having someone to talk to who might be grieving the same loss, who truly understands and cares about how you feel.
 It can't take away your pain or replace what you've lost, but it can help, tremendously, in grief’s healing process.

-You Will Emerge, Stronger
+You Will Emerge from Grief, Stronger

 "Peace I leave with you; my peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid."
 John 14:27

 Although people grieve differently, I believe anyone can benefit from knowing how others made it through the process, stronger.
 I say “stronger,” because every period of suffering, every trial that we live through, has the power to make us stronger.
 There are lessons in suffering and in trial.
 When we allow the light of Jesus to guide us through our lives, it illuminates the lessons you need to learn, when you need to learn them.